Moh-Sameer-Khan/Geekster/Assignment/User-Management-19-July/README.md

 ## [**Project Summary**](#heading-ids) ##
 ____
-> - **[Aim :-](#heading-ids)** *This is basically good project for learning purpose springBoot basics, Annotation, API, spring mvc and CRUD Operation, crud Repository inbuilt method.
-In this project i just add Todo, get all Todo a particular todo,  update Todo inforamtion lot of things i learned from this project.*
+> - **[Aim :-](#heading-ids)** *This is basically good project for learning purpose springBoot basics, Annotation,validation,  API, spring mvc and CRUD Operation, crud Repository inbuilt method.
+In this project i just add User, get all user, a particular user,  update user inforamtion lot of things i learned from this project.*

 ## **[👨‍💻 Sameer](#heading-ids)** ##
 ____